Investors Buy Bitcoin and Ether Again

 - A crypto-portfolio of five assets (VE5CRY) (Bitcoin, Bitcoin Cash, Ether, Litecoin, XRP)

 They have dozens of similar leveraged products (warrants), too, with extraordinary high risks.
-Other issuers of Bitcoin certificates in Germany are Morgan Stanley and Lang & Schwarz.
+Other issuer of Bitcoin certificates in Germany is Lang & Schwarz.
 (The search engine of the Frankfurt Stock Exchange seems to have periodic failures for years.
-A better information system has Boerse Stuttgart (Stuttgart Stock Exchange).
+A better information system has Boerse Stuttgart, or Stuttgart Stock Exchange).

 4. FinTech Bitcoin Buying (Paypal, Revolut, Robinhood)